agpcanlas/SDV-themed-Pomodoro-Timer/README.md

 - [ ] Overall time isn't locked in position
 - [ ] Chin larger than Thanos'
 - [ ] Icon highlights on hover are hideous

+---

+## ⚠️ Disclaimer
+This project is for personal or educational purposes.
+Feel free to **rebuild, modify, or improve the app** as you like.
+All designs are inspired by **ConcernedApe’s Stardew Valley** and are not owned by this project.